technovangelist/n8n-nodes-obsidian/README.md

 This is an n8n community node.
 It lets you use information in Obsidian vaults in your n8n workflows.
 This is still a work in progress.

 Obsidian is a note-taking app that allows you to organize your notes into notebooks and create links between them.
-It is a popular tool for personal and professional use, and is available for Windows, macOS, Linux, Android, iOS, and web.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.